Was wir von Hunden lernen können - und warum die Wissenschaft Hildegard von Bingen recht gibt

 Dogs sense earthquakes before humans measure them.
 They smell diseases that no device detects.
 They notice when someone is sad — even without words.

-Care as a daily practice
+Care as a Daily Practice

-What science says – and what it can’t say yet
+What science says — and what it can't yet say

 Studies by Central Michigan University show that dogs in offices improve trust and communication among team members.

-A survey of 1,000 Austrian office workers commissioned by Mars—the corporation behind pet food brands like Pedigree and Royal Canin—found that one in three would prefer to come to the office if dogs were allowed.
-The result is interesting, but the source is not independent, which should be mentioned for completeness.
+A survey of 1,000 Austrian office workers commissioned by Mars — the corporation behind pet food brands like Pedigree and Royal Canin — found that one in three would prefer to come to the office if dogs were allowed.
+The result is interesting — but the source is not independent, which should be mentioned for completeness.

 A part of my soul — in another being